hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

   loaded as those that were loaded when creating it.

-- A virtual environment is only guaranteed to work in the same :ref:`CPU microarchitecture <tier2 hardware>` as the one it was created on.
+- A virtual environment is only guaranteed to work in the same :ref:`CPU micro-architecture <tier2 hardware>` as the one it was created on.

   |KUL| We recommend to consider the suggestions in the :ref:`wICE advanced
   guide <wice_compilation>`.